regexplanet/regexplanet-python2/README.md

-# regexplanet-python
+# regexplanet-python2

-This is the Python backend for RegexPlanet, a tool for online regular expression testing.
+This is the Python v2 backend for RegexPlanet, a tool for online regular expression testing.

-See [API docs](http://www.regexplanet.com/support/api.html) for what it is supposed to do.
+It is no longer actively monitored or maintained.
+See [regexplanet-python3](https://github.com/regexplanet/regexplanet-python3) for the Python v3 version.

-See [Python online regex test page](http://www.regexplanet.com/advanced/python/index.html) to use it to test your regular expressions.
+However, it may still work: try hitting it with the [`testurl` parameter](https://www.regexplanet.com/advanced/python/index.html?testurl=https://regexplanet-python.appspot.com/test.json).
+It will probably be quite a cold start, so be patient.